how to look after your student mental health during exam season - man sat by traffic

 Get real, how often are you getting your forty winks a night?
 Revision all-nighters are sometimes necessary, but these can have a serious impact on your mental health if you do them too often.

-If you feel your focus is better at night, at least get a couple of naps in throughout the day to give your mind the rest it needs.
+If you feel your focus is better at night, at least get a couple of naps throughout the day to give your mind the rest it needs.

 10. Contact your university counsellor